svastiks/auction-ecom-system-eecs-4413/README.md

 during the DockerFile setup, which will initialize the database (populate), the setup instructions below will elaborate ✅

-- An updated design document that explains any changes in the design, test cases, project plan, and team meeting logs ( You can go beyond 12 pages now) --> submitted on eclass ✅
+- An updated design document pdf that explains any changes in the design, test cases, project plan, and team meeting logs --> submitted on eclass ✅
 ```

 ## Postman Testing instructions (Very important read)